 What’s more, on sunny days row covers trap heat to encourage more growth—which means more harvest of lettuce, spinach, kale, and other hardy crops.
 But that’s not all: As the weather warms, a row cover can also protect tomatoes, peppers, and other summer vegetables from unexpected late frosts.

 Although frost blankets and floating row covers can simply drape on top of garden plants, they are most effective when supported by PVC hoops.
-With a hoop structure, the sides of the fabric can be anchored to the soil to trap air in the resulting tunnel, creating an insulating air space.
+As part of a row cover hoop house, the sides of the fabric can be anchored to the soil to trap air in the resulting tunnel, creating an insulating air space.

 - Flexible PVC pipe